 Nestled in the Pocono Mountain on 114 acres of beautiful pastures, woodlands and streams, Quiet Valley hosts all the farm animals typically found in the 1800s.
 Rabbits, chickens, ducks, geese, cows, pigs, goats, sheep, a mule and Clydesdale draft horses live on the homestead.
 The buildings include an 1850s bank barn, the original farmhouse, a cabin, spring house, ice house, smokehouse, dry house and assorted smaller barns.
 Quiet Valley is listed on the National Register of Historic Places.

-WEEK OF JULY 18 –
+WEEK OF AUGUST 22nd – AUGUST 29th

-Come visit the farm from 10-5 Tues-Sat and 12-5 Sun for a tour led by time-period costumed guides to experience everyday life on a circa 1800s working farm.
+Come visit the farm from 10-5 Tuesday-Saturday and 12-5 Sunday for a tour led by interpreters in period clothing and experience everyday life on a circa 1800s working farm.
 Admission $10 for adults $5 for children ages 3-12.
-Every day holds a different highlighted craft or skill.
-Click here for the full highlight schedule!

 Tuesday, August 23rd – Sauerkraut Highlight Sauerkraut was an important staple in the early Pennsylvania German diet and a source of vital nutrients.
 See a special demonstration on sauerkraut preparation.